-The Special Needs Co-ordinator from September 2018 is Mrs S. French who is the person responsible for coordinating the day to day provision of education for pupils with special educational needs and those on the Record of Need.
+The Special Needs Co-Ordinator from September 2021 is Mrs. A. McDonald who is the person responsible for coordinating the day to day provision of education for pupils with special educational needs and those on the Record of Need.
+The SEN policy is posted on our school website.